 The Keeshond has an elegant, well-balanced carriage, and a showstopping coat.
 Their facial features are fox-like with small, erect ears, a wedge-shaped head, and alert eyes.
 They have a robust, medium build that is athletic beneath all that fur.
 Their gate is distinctive to the breed—bold, brisk, and sharp.
 Kees are affectionate and playful with family members, and amiable with people and dogs they don't know.

-Related to spitz-type dogs, such as Samoyeds, Chows, and the Pomeranians, early Keeshonden worked as watchdogs on boats travelling the Rhine River.
+Related to spitz-type dogs, such as Samoyeds, Chows, and the Pomeranians, early Keeshonden worked as watchdogs on boats traveling the Rhine River.
 The Keeshond name was taken from Cornelis 'Kees' de Gyselaer, a Dutch politician who led a rebellion against the House of Orange in the late 1700s and owned one of the dogs.
 Then commonly known as the Dutch barge dog, images of Keeshonden became a symbol of the Dutch patriot side of the conflict, while pugs were the symbol of loyalists to the House of Orange.

 When the rebellion failed, Keeshonden became unpopular and many were abandoned or destroyed because they were associated with the lost cause.
 But a small population of the breed survived as farm and boat dogs in Amsterdam.
 In the early 1900s, Baroness van Hardenbroeck restored the friendly breed's popularity and it drew attention abroad, first in England and later in the US.
 Dog fancier Carl Hinderer brought the first Keeshond to America and advocated for the breed.
-Known then as the German Wolfspitz, it took convincing for the American Kennel Club to recognize the breed amid tensions with Germany between World Wars I and II.
+Known then as the German Wolfspitz, the dog demanded convincing for the American Kennel Club to recognize amid tensions with Germany between World Wars I and II.
 The breed was recognized in 1930 after a name change to Keeshond was agreed upon.

 AKC Breed Category